-Alzheimer’s disease—and the cost of allopathic treatment plans that proclaim to cure it—are on the rise.
+Alzheimer’s disease—and the cost of allopathic remedies is on the rise.
 Here are 5 herbs to help you and your loved ones support Alzheimer’s health plans.

 The 16th century Swiss physician, Paracelsus, sold lemon balm to kings with the promise of inhibiting early senility.
 The herb continues to draw attention in modern-day laboratories for its potential to help Alzheimer’s patients.
 Professor Elaine Perry of the University of Newcastle tested the effect of balm on the enzyme and receptors responsible for helping the molecule acetylcholine transmit nerve signals.
 Although more research is necessary, lemon Balm extract stimulated the receptors successfully.